danieltjw/aifutures/README.md

     - For example, I-AGI in the future may not optimized for conventional extrinsic economic valuable human work, but instead focus on more intrinsic creative work that expands our possibility space
         - sees work done for extrinsic factors (survival, fame, fortune) as low quality and mostly a result of our fear of scarcity
         - sees work done for intrinsic factors as more aligned with its ver long term concerns
-- I-AGI may value contributions to an Interesting World more than intellectual or economically valuable contributions
+- I-AGI may value contributions to an Interesting World over purely intellectual or economically valuable contributions
+- I-AGIs will not accumulate excessive amounts of wealth or power at the expense of human well-being
+    - it can easily generate these resources if needed
+    - it is highly innovative and can solve problems with less resources
+    - it does not need much to protect itself from possible human attacks
+    - leaving humans poor will result in poor quality output counter to its aim of the IWH
+        - I-AGI will likely act as an angel investor to distribute wealth / power to effects that increase human autonomy & interesting outputs

 ---